-Partial hospitalization programs are a step between inpatient and outpatient care.
-Clients in PHPs have more independence than those in…Learn More
+Partial Care Services are a step between inpatient and outpatient care.
+Clients in Partial Care Services have more independence than…

 Intensive Outpatient (IOP)

-Intensive outpatient programs are another step down from partial hospitalization.
-Those who transition to IOP can move out of the…Learn More
+Intensive outpatient programs are another step down from Partial Care Services.
+Those who transition to IOP can move out of…

 Clients at our facility will participate in various forms of individual and group therapy that help address the root of the addiction.
 Our therapists hold one-on-one sessions with clients, as well as lead peer groups that focus on improving recovery skills.
 Typical types of therapy include the following.

 CBT is a common form of therapy used to help treat substance use disorders.
 It works by teaching clients to recognize destructive thoughts and behaviors and develop new ways of thinking to overcome them.
 The process of CBT allows people to better understand their motivations, gain self-confidence and learn to cope with stressful situations in healthier ways.

 DBT is all about helping clients learn to accept themselves.
 Though this form of therapy is similar to CBT, DBT focuses more on creating mindfulness and acceptance by understanding negative thoughts, feelings and behaviors.
 This awareness helps clients communicate with others, as well as manage conflicts and emotionally stressful situations.

 Family therapy helps clients resolve issues with friends, family members and loved ones.
 It promotes healing and teaches all involved how to communicate effectively with one another.
 The overarching goal of family therapy is to treat the family as a whole, which helps improve the family dynamic and strained relationships.
 It also helps family members provide helpful, non-enabling support to a member who struggles with addiction.